This BLOG On FHA Case Number On FHA Home Loans During Mortgage Process Was PUBLISHED On November 10th, 2020

 - If there are multiple Lenders involved, that can be a cause for delays in the mortgage process

-- Lenders with original Case Numbers need to release the Case Number to the new lender
+Lenders with original Case Numbers need to release the Case Number to the new lender.

-How Long Is The Case Numbers Valid
+How Long Is The FHA Case Number Valid

 If the FHA Loan with a case number did not close in six months, the original FHA Case Number will be canceled.